lunardidev/angular-login/README.md

 ## How to run this app?
 Run Grunt with: grunt.
+Run Grunt with PHP: grunt php

 You'll need to put the files on a server to run it.
 So you can upload the "dist" folder to your server to run it.
 Or you can build a server locally.
 Then how to build a server locally?

 You can build a locally server using WAMP or MAMP (if you uses PHP).
-Also it's pretty easy to build one with Python (if you prefer python).
 And here we'll build a local server with NodeJS

 Preparation: You'll need to install Node.js (NPM comes along with it) and node-static (an NPM package)

 ## How to distribution this app?